 Dining Room: Adjoining the kitchen.
 Glass roof.
 Dining table and chairs.

 Lounge: Two leather sofas, small table and chairs, woodburning stove, door leading out to the patio.

 Hallway: Gallery style landing leading to the bedroom 1 and the bathroom and a spacious hallway, with a feature brick fireplace, leading to bedroom 2 and 3.

 Bedroom 3: Twin beds, wardrobe, chest of drawers, built-in wardrobe, traditional feature fireplace.

 Pets: Two well behaved dogs welcome.

 Parking: Private parking for up to two cars on the drive.

-Gaden/Patio: Large garden with patio and garden furniture.
+Garden/Patio: Large garden with patio and garden furniture.
+Lockable storage for bicycles.